mikhailshepelev/city-app/README.md

 ```
 The application will now be accessible in your browser at http://localhost:4200.

+## Additional Notes
+- For demonstration purposes database for this project is in-memory H2 database, so no specific database setup required

 ## License

 This project is licensed under the [MIT License](LICENSE).